Keyboard shortcuts

 3. The same #[salsa::db] attribute on the struct itself.

-Right now our database is empty — it doesn't have any custom behavior.
-In later chapters, we'll add methods and custom traits.
-For now, it's just a container.
+Right now our database is empty — it doesn’t have any custom behavior.
+In later chapters, we’ll add methods and custom traits.
+For now, it’s a container — nothing more.

 Step 4: Use It